unclewalter/tilde-festival-website/pages/festival.md

 Calls for projects and performances at the festival are now [open](/calls).

-The 2017 festival will be held on Saturday 21st and Sunday 22nd January in Melbourne.
+The 2017 festival and academy will be held from Sunday the 15th of January to Saturday the 21st of January in Melbourne.

 ## Want to join the Tilde team?